webmetal/baremetalweb-website/articles/practices/vocabulary.md

 From an object perspective it would mean, "I do one thing and I do it well".
 Separation of concern promotes modularity witch in turn means reuse.

+## Plugin pattern
+This pattern allows the dynamic registration of functionality during runtime or load time.
+This may or may not be similar with the factory pattern but can be used with the factory pattern to dynamically extend the factory's capability at runtime.